UCAT Test Centre Photo ID Policy

 at test centres in the country of issue.

-If you do not have Permitted Photo ID, refer to the FAQs below.
+If you cannot obtain Permitted Photo ID, refer to the FAQs below.

 ID Policy FAQs